Montgomery Township, New Jersey: Education

-Montgomery High School with 1,603 students in grades 9-12.
+Montgomery High School with 1,603 students in grades 9–12.

-With the addition of the Montgomery High School in 2005, students were transferred from the old high school, now the upper middle school, to the current one located on Route 601.
+With the addition of the Montgomery High School in 2005, students were transferred from the old high school, repurposed for use as the upper middle school, to the current one located on Route 601.
 In late 2008 the high school added a solar panel field to save on energy costs.
 The new Montgomery High School has an indoor pool as well as a brand new outdoor turf.

 Montgomery Township was one of the fastest growing school districts in New Jersey.
 In September 1992, the K–12 enrollment was 1,590 compared to 4,924 in September 2005.
 This represents a tripling of enrollment in 13 years.
 However, since the 2005–2006 school year, enrollment has been flat due to a dramatic slowing of residential development in town.

 Montgomery Township High School was the 33rd-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Education 2014: The State of Our Schools" after being ranked 61st in 2012 out of 328 schools listed and 10th in 2010 out of 322 schools listed.

 Rocky Hill had been a non-operating school district whose school children attended the Montgomery Township schools as part of a sending/receiving relationship.
 It has since been consolidated into the Montgomery district.